Third-Party Services: Legal, Privacy, and Instructional Concerns

 For a complete list of approved third-party tools, see External tools available in Canvas.

-Three Major Risks to Consider
+Two Major Risks to Consider

 As an instructor, if you use an application managed by a vendor with whom IU does not have a contract, and it collects protected student data, you may be subject to sanctions, according to university policy Disclosing Institutional Information to Third Parties (DM-02).
 If your intended use will collect any FERPA-protected data in a third-party tool, do not use it before working through appropriate institutional offices to get a contract with the service.